 - Click to edit an element or to delete it.

-- After adding the element, re-order it by clicking and dragging the symbol.
+- Re-order it by clicking and dragging the symbol.

 Questions are the meat of the evaluation.
 There are lots of options, so here's a walk-through: